sainathnani/MagnitBackend/README.md

 The focus was on logic and loading Questions/Options dyncamically with little concentration on CSS.

 ## Tools and Platforms Used
-   Tools -  Intellij
+   Tools -  IntelliJ,
-   Java Framework - Spring
+   Java Framework - Spring,
+   Database - MySQL